alejandrozf/abcl-memory-compiler/README.md

 And there is even more!

-If you want to have a nicer Slime experience you can load the file 'slime-integration.el' on it.
+If you want to have a nicer Slime experience you can load the file 'slime-integration.el' in Emacs.
-And just run the ELisp function 'compile-java-code-to-abcl' (or the shortcut key '<f5> j') in a buffer with Java code.
+And just run the ELisp function 'compile-java-code-to-abcl' (or the shortcut key 'f5 j') in a buffer with the Java code.
 After you type the class name in the minibuffer, in sync with the code in the buffer, the code will be compiled by the function 'abcl-memory-compiler:compile-to-class' and the resulting class object will be inserted directly in the Slime REPL.
 See the file 'slime-integration.gif' for a visual explanation.